rimonster/sd-webui-modl/README.md

 ## TODO
 * Check if models already downloaded and then disable in choice list
-* Show % of DL for each file and for total download with ETA
+* Show % of DL for each file and for total download with ETA (happens in terminal not in gradio GUI)
+* Add git repos as full sections in models.txt so they refresh with new models
 * Add gdrive support for personal models
 * add remove/merge models features for a full model manager